dmackenz/Binance-Asset-Manager/README.md

 # Decide to sell.
 if SELL:

-  # Sell entire holding of coin_currency into base_currency.
+  # transfer entire holding of coin_currency into base_currency.
   bh.sell()

 # Decide to buy.